showYourMeYourCodeDSC/Assignment2/README.md

 Go to https://catalog.data.gov/dataset/demographic-statistics-by-zip-code-acfc9
 download the csv version of the file
-In the directory you have saved this file run the following commands
+In the directory you have saved this file run the code written in the text file

-import csv

-with open('file.csv', 'r') as f:                                        #put the filename as as the first paramter reader = csv.reader(f) your_list = list(reader)

-print(your_list)

 You will get a lists of lists.
 This is the real data you get to work on in machine learning.
 Play around with this data.
 Then try and code these...